 The Group also expects its suppliers and business partners to abide by the relevant local anti-corruption laws.
-The Group provides anti-corruption training for the Directors, senior management and general staff regularly.
-The Group has completed annual anti-corruption training for the Directors and selected senior management of the Group by September 2021.
-During the FY2021, the Group was not aware of any warning, notice complaint or notification from governmental authorities on non-compliance cases such as bid-rigging and corruption litigation in this regard.
+The Group provides anti-corruption training for all the Directors, senior management and general staff regularly.
+The Group has completed annual anti-corruption training for all the Directors, senior management and general staff of the Group.
+During the FY2022, the Group was not aware of any warning, notice complaint or notification from governmental authorities on non-compliance cases such as bid-rigging and corruption litigation in this regard.